 Drowning involves water invading airways causing an inability to breathe.
 The injuries related to drowning are usually the result of panic.
-Cerebral hypoxia, or lack of oxygen to the brain is the primary means of death or disability in drowning related incidents.
+Cerebral hypoxia or lack of oxygen to the brain is the primary means of death or disability in drowning-related incidents.

 Younger children are much more likely to drown in bath tubs and swimming pools but have been known to drown in almost any larger containers of water including toilets, buckets, fish tanks and fountains.
 Even deep puddles can be dangerous.
 Younger children, particularly toddlers that have gained mobility through cruising/walking, have large heads and little bodies.
 They also have poor balance, coordination and strength.
 This is why you will never see a 15-month-old on an Olympic gymnastics team.
 They are also curious.
 This is a recipe for disaster if poor supervision is added to the volatile mix, and it very often is.

 Supervision is the most important factor in pediatric drowning.
-Other important issues such as swimming ability and medical conditions come into play but even a seizing child who can’t swim is unlikely to drown if an adult is watching closely.
+Other important issues such as swimming ability and medical conditions come into play.
+But, even a seizing child who can’t swim is unlikely to drown if an adult is watching closely.

 Data has shown that parents of children enrolled in swimming lessons develop a false sense of security increasing the incidences of poor supervision.
-These children are also more likely to jump in the deep end and to go swimming when they are not being watched.
+These children are also more likely to jump in the deep end and go swimming when they are not being watched.

 The surest way to prevent drowning is to never leave your child alone when in, around or near enough water to drown in.
 Avoid distractions, put fences up around pools and cover ponds.
 Learn to swim if you don’t know how to and ensure that your child always has a flotation device on while in the pool.